 California’s Micro-Businesses Create Jobs, Build Neighborhoods and Transform Lives

-In 2011, CAMEO members served 21,000 very small businesses with training, technical assistance and loans.
-These firms – largely start-ups with less than five employees – supported/created 37,000 jobs for California’s economy.
+Annually CAMEO members serve about 21,000 very small businesses with training, technical assistance and loans.
+These firms – largely start-ups with less than five employees – support/create 37,000 jobs for California’s economy.